swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-anchor.md

 ### 5.1 Identifiers
 #### 5.1.2 DID Controller
-While the Base Register supports setting the controller property, it always needs to point to the DID itself.
+While the Base Registry supports setting the controller property, it always needs to point to the DID itself.

 #### 5.1.3 Also Known As
-The Base Register does not support `alsoKnownAs` in the DIDDoc.
+`alsoKnownAs` in the DIDDoc is **NOT SUPPORTED** by the Base Registry.

 ### 5.2 Verification Methods
 Field `controller` **MUST** point to the DID itself.